Can I Keep the Fish I Catch in Mexico?

 Can You Keep Fish in Cabo?
-(Daily Limits in Mexico)

-Mexico's Daily Bag Limit at a Glance
+Mexico's Daily Bag Limit

 Every angler gets 10 points per day.
 Different species count for different points.
 Here's the complete breakdown: